seungyun100/Expansion-mammals/README.md

-# Large Terrestrial Mammals Resurging in a Depopulating Country
+# The range of large terrestrial mammals has expanded into human-dominated landscapes in Japan

 **Supplementary Code Repository for the Manuscript:**

 This repository is supplemental to the following manuscript

-Baek S.-Y., Amano T., Akasaka M., and Koike S.  *Large terrestrial mammals resurging in a depopulating country*
+Baek S.-Y., Amano T., Akasaka M., and Koike S.  *The range of large terrestrial mammals has expanded into human-dominated landscapes in Japan*

 This repository contains code used to estimate the process of range expansion, analyze drivers of range expansion (occupation model; 2~7), and generate coefficient plots for Figure 3, which presents results from the analysis of range expansion drivers(8).